This post may contain affiliate links indicated with a *. Read the full disclosure here

-This fat quarter skirt is the perfect project for little girls.
-It’s fast, easy, and uses just one fat quarter of fabric!
-It’s a great scrap fabric project and would make an adorable gift!
+Learn how to make a DIY fat quarter skirt for little girls.
+It’s fast, easy, it’s a great scrap fabric project, and would make an adorable gift!

 My daughter is getting interested in skirts so I decided to make some simple ones with fat quarters.
 I wanted to use a small amount of fabric, and I wanted the baby sewing project to be fast!